dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 # Running

 When running the pipeline in production, you may consider a few additions to your script.
-We'll use a script below as a starting point.
+We'll use the script below as a starting point.

 ```python
 import dlt